w3c/wai-fundamentals-overview/content/foundations-course.md

 ## Who the course is for

 <blockquote class="pull alt-2 right" style="font-size:0.875rem!important">
-<p>It’s for beginners, and others. <br/>This course is also for people who already know some about accessibility and want to broaden their knowledge and perspectives.</p>
+<p>The course is for beginners.
+And it’s also for people who already know some about accessibility and want to broaden their knowledge and perspectives.</p>
 <cite style="font-size:0.8125rem!important">Shawn Lawton Henry,<br />W3C Accessibility Education and Outreach Coordinator</cite>
 </blockquote>